Frequently Asked Questions

 Staff will also collaborate with a broadened group of colleagues and work towards cohesive strategies for our combined institution.
 Staff will look for opportunities for operational efficiencies through shared purchasing agreements, shared licenses and software, and shared resourcing across their areas of responsibility.

-Mount Mercy employees will become St. Ambrose employees once St. Ambrose becomes the parent organization of Mount Mercy.
+Mount Mercy employees became St. Ambrose employees on June 3, 2025 when St. Ambrose became the parent organization of Mount Mercy.

 Both universities offer complimentary and overlapping programs.
 As part of our collaboration work, we will identify opportunities to strengthen each respective campus by expanding offerings for our students.